Current Aid System For Gaza geared To Fail, UN Warns - UrduPoint

 Current Aid System For Gaza 'geared To Fail,' UN Warns

-United Nations, (APP - UrduPoint / Pakistan Point News - 31st Oct, 2023) The UN Agency for Palestinian Refugees (UNRWA) warned Monday the limited number of aid convoys entering Gaza were insufficient to meet the "unprecedented humanitarian needs" in the territory.
+United Nations, (APP - UrduPoint / Pakistan Point News - 31st Oct, 2023) The UN agency for Palestinian Refugees (UNRWA) warned Monday that the limited number of aid trucks entering Gaza were insufficient to meet the "unprecedented humanitarian needs" in the territory.

 "The handful of convoys being allowed through Rafah is nothing compared to the needs of over two million people trapped in Gaza," UNRWA chief Philippe Lazzarini told the UN Security Council, referring to the sole border crossing between Gaza and Egypt.